-Urbanista.org is a webzine of critical perspectives on contemporary urban design and its responses to social, cultural, political and economic forces globally – liveable urbanism.
+Urbanista.org is a webzine of critical perspectives on contemporary urban design and its responses to social, cultural, political and economic forces globally and capacities to create liveable urbanism.
 A lot of good stories about aspects of these issues get overlooked or remain untold.
 Urbanista.org’s incisive global radar unfolds narratives and critically analyses contestatory realities.

-Why Urbanista? is Urbanista.org’s inaugural issue; Local-Eyes! is the follow up issue, and a third one is currently in the works.
+Why Urbanista? is Urbanista.org’s inaugural issue, followed by Local-Eyes!
+A third one is currently in the works.

 Urbanista.org has been founded by Lucy Bullivant Hon FRIBA.
 It is a unique cultural media platform dedicated to urban design and adaptive planning in an era of inexorable challenges faced by cities globally.
 It is not interested in ‘the new’ for the sake of it, and reserves the right to cut a necessarily broad swathe through topics, while retaining a deep focus on relationships beyond silo thinking with agency to make a difference now and in the future.
 Urbanista.org’s thinking about design and technology is hybrid and closely related to social issues.